How can I get my event or news covered?

 How do I respond to media calls?

-The UCSF News Office is responsible for coordinating all media calls related to University programs and patient services.
-Please call us if you are contacted directly by a reporter at: 415-502-NEWS (6397).
+UCSF Public Affairs is responsible for coordinating all media calls related to University programs and patient services.
+Please call us if you are contacted directly by a reporter at 415-502-NEWS (6397).

 What do I tell a photographer/videographer?

-Photo and video shoots at UCSF sites must be coordinated through the UCSF News Office, which handles the extensive clearances and consent forms required under patient privacy laws and other restrictions.
-This process can be time consuming, so please contact the News Office at 415-502-NEWS (6397) as soon as discussions begin.
+Photo and video shoots at UCSF sites must be coordinated through UCSF Public Affairs, which handles the extensive clearances and consent forms required under patient privacy laws and other restrictions.
+This process can be time consuming, so please contact Public Affairs at 415-502-NEWS (6397) as soon as discussions begin.

 All UCSF contracts with outside affiliates include a section on how and when industry partners and external affiliates may refer to UCSF in external marketing or media outreach.
 These are spelled out in UCSF Industry Media Guidelines.
 Any announcements also must comply with guidelines for the Use of the University of California Name set forward by the UC Office of the President and UC Board of Regents.